Organizations Providing Information on Child Welfare and the Law

 Fax: (202) 737-1069

 The National Conference of State Legislatures promotes information sharing by tracking legislation and policy issues in State legislatures and the effect of Federal initiatives on the States.
 The NCSL offers information, publications, conferences, consulting services, and professional development seminars.
-The NCSL also advocates for the States by lobbying, testifying, and collaborating on Capitol Hill.

 National Council For Adoption